Clare Bronfman: Equestrian career

-On October 1, 2018, Bronfman was permanently banned by the United States Center for SafeSport, which investigates and issues sanctions to members of Olympic sports accused of sexual misconduct.
+On October 1, 2018, after her involvement with the NXIVM group came to light, Bronfman was permanently banned by the United States Center for SafeSport, which investigates and issues sanctions to members of Olympic sports accused of sexual misconduct.
 This rendered her ineligible for any involvement with the United States Equestrian Federation (USEF), which governs horse sports in the United States.